A/N: This fanfic is rated T for gore, character death, and strong language.

 "Humans can't live without hearts, you MURDERER!"

 Zim waved his claws.
 "So there's a few less human slaves for the Empire.
 Who cares?"

-Dib cracked then.
-He lunged at the piece of alien filth and wrapped his bony arms around Zim's swollen neck.
-Zim's eyes bulged as he tighted his chokehold.
+Dib cracked.
+He lunged at the alien scum and wrapped his bony arms around Zim's swollen neck.
+Zim's eyes bulged as he tightened his chokehold.
 Then there was a flash and something pierced the inside of Dib's chest and oh God it hurt it was hard to breathe.
 His arms slipped from Zim's neck, and he fell to the floor.
 The monster leaned over him, sniggering and holding a clear bowl with a lung in it.
 Dib's lung.
 It was pink and shiny and quivering and Dib swallowed down a bout of nausea.
 With a smug snake look, Zim put the bowl to his own chest, and the lung disappeared with a flash.
 Into Zim's body.
 Dib hyperventilated and grew lightheaded, but he forced himself into a crouch.

 "Poor little Earth stink.
 Don't worry, you get a consolation prize."
 Zim slammed the bowl into Dib's chest, knocking him back down, and the bowl flashed again.